romeovs/nano-promises/README.md

 I love the [`nano`][nano] library.
 It has a very good api design and there's a lot of work put into it!

+The code in this repo is mostly adapted from [`co-nano`][co-nano], but with promises instead of thunks.

 ### License
 This code is licensed under the [ISC license][license]